Lepaya Talent Talks: How Frontify is creating its next generation of leaders through a customized approach to learning

 Can you tell me more about how you focus on talent development at Frontify and support your international teams?

 For example, we’re about to launch our career tracks.
-Our primary goal is to foster contextualized growth, ensure that everyone has clear expectations, and that everyone is aligned with the behaviors we need to be successful.
+Our primary goal is to foster employee-led contextualized skill development .
+With a common framework, we transparently share the behaviors we need to be successful in this stage of growth.
 This is one of the boldest initiatives we have for talent development this year.
-We also focus on creating a feedback culture, and of course, leadership development.

 How does creating employee career tracks benefit Frontify as a business?

 Essentially, they’re important because they establish a neutral framework to guide and codify our culture.
 As we grow, it starts to be more difficult to have everyone aligned.
-With this skills framework, we can give clarity on what our leadership believes is important in order to unlock collective impact and ensure everyone is aligned.
+With this skills framework, we can give clarity on what our leadership believes is important in order to ensure everyone is aligned.

 How do you develop leaders in specific?

-Now, for leadership development in the engineering and product team, we have one monthly group session to ensure that there's a strong community among the leaders.
-We choose the topics, we vote on them, and I facilitate.
+Nowadays, for leadership development in the engineering and product team, we take a more pragmatic approach centered on the idea that everyone is on a unique journey.
+We have one monthly group session to ensure that there's a strong community among the leaders.
+They choose the topics according to what’s top of mind, we vote on them, and I facilitate.
 It's very specific to the needs that they have.
-Then I combine that with a monthly 1:1 coaching session with me where we focus on their leadership journey and the skills they need.
+Then I combine that with a monthly 1:1 coaching session where we focus on their leadership journey and the skills they need.

 Are there any specific skills that you're trying to get your leaders to develop right now?

-People need the courage to have those difficult conversations.
-I also invite our leaders to be more self-aware and emotionally intelligent.
+People need the courage to have those conversations.
+We also invite our leaders to be more self-aware and emotionally intelligent.
 Those are the priorities across the board, but every person has a little bit of a different focus.

 Can you tell me how Frontify measures the impact of talent development?
 And how do you know that what you're doing is successful?